GlobalRadio/python-mot-sls/README.md

 python-mot-sls
 ==============

-Plugin to the `python-msc` library to handle DAB Slideshow encoding as per ETSI TS 101 499.
+Plugin to the `python-mot` library to handle DAB Slideshow encoding as per ETSI TS 101 499.

 # Dependencies